Above the line

 European System of National and Regional Accounts (ESA)

-An integrated system of economic accounts; the European version of the System of National Accounts (SNA).
+An integrated system of economic accounts which is the European version of the System of National Accounts (SNA).

 European Investment Bank